lsst/templates/project_templates/stack_package/README.md

 This `conf.py` file is only used for single-package documentation builds during development.
 You shouldn't modify this file beyond the basic templated customization.
-If you need to modify the Sphinx configuration, post a message in the #dm-docs Slack channel so it can be included in [documenteer](https://github.com/lsst-sqre/documenteer).
+If you need to modify the Sphinx configuration, post a message in the [#dm-docs](https://lsstc.slack.com/archives/dm-docs) Slack channel so it can be included in [documenteer](https://github.com/lsst-sqre/documenteer).

+See [Layout of the doc/ directory](https://developer.lsst.io/stack/layout-of-doc-directory.html) for more information.

 ### doc/doxygen.conf.in